Movie Review – Matrix, The

 But a film is nothing if the casting, and the acting, aren’t up to snuff.
 Keanu Reeves, perhaps best known at that point for his emotion-free roles in projects like Point Break, Bram Stokers Dracula, Chain Reaction and Speed, donned the black trenchcoat for cool and suited up with cool for the role of Neo – and spent most of the film looking like he had a surprising bout of constipation.
 His iconic “whoa” as he watched Morpheus leap between two high-rise buildings personified the character perfectly – as well as harkening back somewhat to his Bill and Ted days – Neo is a character in flux: he’s not sure of himself in his “real” world, he’s even worse of in the actual real world, and he struggles with personal fear as he starts his training within the Matrix.
 His counterpoint is Trinity, played with icy coolness by super-fox Carrie-Anne Moss.
 Moss, whose main claim to fame until that point had been low key roles in various television series in and around Hollywood, gave us the film’s romantic sexual element: somebody who could be ruthless and human in equal measure, somebody who’d been battered and bruised in her life, and who wouldn’t be anything less than Neo’s equal.
 Moss and Reeves had a chemistry which was palpable on-screen – they burned the eyeballs with their sweaty, love-me glowering at each other.

-Morpheus’s ship, the Nebuchadnezzar, contains a crew of mixed origin and ethnicity – Cypher (Joe Pantoliano) is the resident snark and busted cog of the crew, and his role towards the end of the film catalyzes the final battle between Neo and Agent Smith.
-Mouse, the young programmer who builds the training simulations Neo and Morpheus practice in when inside the Matrix, is played with stammering persuasiveness by Aussie boy Matt Doran (you can spot him in a minor role in Star Wars Episode II – Attack Of The Clones: it’s he who offers Obi Wan some stims in the bar during the chase with Zam Wessell), while ships “operator” Tank, is portrayed by a cool Marcus Chong.
+Morpheus’s ship, the Nebuchadnezzar, contains a crew of mixed origin and ethnicity – Cypher (Joe Pantoliano) is the resident snark and busted cog of the crew, and his role towards the end of the film catalyses the final battle between Neo and Agent Smith.
+Mouse, the young programmer who builds the training simulations Neo and Morpheus practice in when inside the Matrix, is played with stammering persuasiveness by Aussie boy Matt Doran, while ships “operator” Tank, is portrayed by a cool Marcus Chong.
 Gloria Foster’s iconic performance as The Oracle, the Matrix’s resident seer, remains perhaps her most popular appearance, which is a great one to go out on as she passed away midway through production of Reloaded and Revolutions.
 Her conversation with Neo, inside a kitchen where she’s baking cookies, remains one of the films most discussed scenes – at least subtextually.
-The chief villain, Agent Smith, is given over to the dulcet tones of Aussie actor Hugo Weaving, who has scored the big roles with the Matrix trilogy, the voice of Megatron in Michael Bay’s Transformer’s saga, and the iconic portrayal of Elrond the world’s coolest Elf King in Peter Jackson’s Lord Of The Rings trilogy.
+The chief villain, Agent Smith, is given over to the dulcet tones of Aussie actor Hugo Weaving, known for his roles in Aussie far such as Priscilla Queen of The Desert and Bangkok Hilton.
 Here, his unique vocal stylings gave Smith one hell of a creepy vibe – he sounds like a sexual predator and dresses like a federal agent, and has the same kind of powers as Morpheus and Trinity within the Matrix.
 Weaving is more than a match performance wise for his fellow cast members, and gives Keanu an acting lesson all over the place.
 Reeves isn’t the most emotional persona on-screen, and while this time out it serves the purpose of the film, he’s outclassed by the key villain of the piece.

 By rights, films like The Matrix shouldn’t be made by Hollywood.
 The detail, the epic story and the vast canvas on which the Wachowski Brothers painted their story of human redemption, would normally pass through various committees before filming to figure out how to put it on a lunchbox or a fast-food container.
-Hollywood considers its audience generic, stunted plebs with limited understanding of the human condition, and with The Matrix (and it’s associated success) they began to see that good quality stories and risky, stylish filmmakers can deliver the big bucks too.
+Hollywood’s business model considers its audience to be generic, stunted plebs with limited understanding of the human condition, although with The Matrix they began to see that good quality stories and risky, stylish filmmakers can deliver the big bucks too.
 After all, films are a business, and nobody’s there to lose money.
 So for Warners to allow The Matrix to be made, took a leap of faith unseen in Tinseltown since they cast Liz Taylor as Cleopatra.
 The result, though, was there for all to see.
 The Matrix remains an icon of cinema, a pop-culture touchstone for a generation and one of the most genre-smashing films to ever come from a major studio.
-Revelatory, revolutionary, and by far one of the most influential films of the last decade (by a vast margin), The Matrix deservedly slots easily into that oft-touted cliche of “a classic”.
+Revelatory, revolutionary, and by far one of the most influential films of the last decade, The Matrix deservedly slots easily into that oft-touted cliche of “a classic”.